Bachelor of Science Degree

 The Bachelor of Science degree program in Professional Communications prepares its graduates for employment with companies and organizations in all of those fields that rely on effective communication, including mass media (newspapers, radio, television), website and social media, health delivery systems, the biopharmaceutical industry, marketing and public relations firms, colleges and universities, sports organizations, and non-profits.
 Employees in these positions are responsible for creating proposals, articles, presentations, marketing materials, educational materials, grant applications, legal documents, and financial reports, drawing on skill in conducting background research and the ability to write well.

 The curriculum in this program reinforces the ability of its students to write effectively while providing the opportunity for hands-on practice in the use of all forms of communication in this rapidly evolving field.
 Core courses in the major range from advanced writing and editing, research techniques, and communications theory to digital media and methods, media in communications, and writing for electronic media.
-This preparation is supplemented by support courses in advanced Psychology, Speech, and Visual Communications and the availability of elective courses in various specialties of professional communications.
+This preparation is supplemented with elective courses in various specialties of professional communications.

 Students in this curriculum gain a broad academic background through the completion of both General Education requirements and various Arts & Sciences electives.
-Additional breadth of preparation is achieved through the completion of a Concentration consisting of 12 credits in courses in a specific academic area outside of Professional Communications (English, Speech, Sociology, Psychology, etc.).
+Additional breadth of preparation is achieved through the completion 24 Free Elective credits.

-The capstone of the program is a senior internship placement in a local company or organization that provides direct experience and the opportunity to apply the skills gained in the program in a professional environment.
+The capstone of the program is an internship placement OR a senior project.
+The internship option provides students with direct experience and the opportunity to apply the skills gained in the program in a professional environment.
+For the senior project option, students work closely with a faculty to create a professional communications creative work or thesis.

 Professional Communications (BS) Program Mission: